We all want the best equipment, but don’t want to pay too much for it.

 It also proved it’s purpose a few times when diving lights from friends broke down.

-It’s just a simple 1 XLM-L2 LED Chinese thing, what works on 2 – 18650 Li-ion cells, but bright enough to see everything you want to see.
+The white (upper) one is just a simple 1 XLM-L2 LED Chinese thing, what works on 2 – 18650 Li-ion cells, but bright enough to see everything you want to see.
 Even during a night dive.
-The only disadvantages are the very white light with a uneven spectrum, what causes strange colors, especially in the red and blue spectrum, and it only lasts for about 1 hour on the best 18650 batteries available.
+The only disadvantages is the uneven spectrum, what causes strange colors, especially in the red and blue spectrum, and it only lasts for about 1,5 hour on the best 18650 batteries available.

 I have tried many camera’s, from compact till SLR, with and without external filters.